// AUTONOMOUS CONTENT CREATION

 Regeneration prompt engineering

 Your previous output contained the banned phrase "leverage."
-Regenerate the post without using that phrase or any synonyms.
-The original meaning was: [paraphrase of the surrounding sentence].
-Replace with concrete language that does not rely on the banned phrase.
+Regenerate the post without that phrase or any synonym for it.
+The original sentence meant: [paraphrase of the surrounding sentence].
+Replace it with concrete, specific language rather than another abstract verb.

 Industry-specific banned-word patterns